arunasurya/academy/bsqtokens.md

 ## Introduction
 The BSQ token is a colored coin based on the Bitcoin blockchain.
-It is used in paying contributors for their work, making various proposals, voting and trading.
+It is used in paying contributors for their work, making various proposals, bonding, voting and trading.
+You can find more details on these processes [here](governance.md).

 ## Issuance
 ### Genesis Transaction